enactjs/puppeteer_poc/README.md

 ## Adding Tests

 This project works a bit differently than a regular test suite for now.
 We have Jest installed more as a test runner, but we don't really use assertions for now.
 We use it more to gather and report numbers.
+Test files are in the `performance/tests` directory.

 ### FPS

 To gather average FPS time, we just use the `FPS` function from `TraceModel`.
-For FPS we don't need to specify any components to look for as it will just grab the SPF for the entire page.
+For FPS we don't need to specify any components to look for as it will just grab the FPS for the entire page.

 ### Update

 To get React Update Times we just use the `Update` function from `TraceModel`.
 For update we need to specify the top component in the tree that belongs to the component you're trying to test.

 Example: Picker is wrapped by numerous Higher-order Components, and the top on is `Changeable`.
 So we'll use `Update(filename, 'Changeable');` to get the average update times.